AGIFOUNDATION/AIBehaviologyAndCyberSoul/LossyCompressionTheSourceOfInferenceAssociationAndIllusion.md

 Of course, it is not the case that dimensionality reduction of the representation space will inevitably occur as long as the LLM is completing a task, but rather that dimensionality reduction of the representation space may occur when the LLM is completing a task.

-Therefore, when the representation space is trimmed under the influence of a prompt or fine-tuning, we need to consider how semantic element points that are no longer in the trimmed representation space \( T \) should be mapped into \( T \).
+Therefore, when the representation space is trimmed under the influence of a prompt or fine-tuning, we need to consider how semantic element points that are no longer in the trimmed representation space $T$ should be mapped into $T$.

-A reasonable guess would be to directly make a geodesic that passes through the semantic element point and is orthogonal to the boundary of \( T \), but in actual problems, such an approach is not actually reasonable because "geodesics" in the representation space do not have a well-defined concept.
-So we can only assume that such a projection to \( T \) exists, but we are currently unclear about the specific details of this projection.
+A reasonable guess would be to directly make a geodesic that passes through the semantic element point and is orthogonal to the boundary of $T$, but in actual problems, such an approach is not actually reasonable because "geodesics" in the representation space do not have a well-defined concept.
+So we can only assume that such a projection to $T$ exists, but we are currently unclear about the specific details of this projection.

 In any case, the projection from semantic element points outside the task hypersurface to the task hypersurface cannot generally be bijective, and thus this projection will inevitably lose some information.
 Or to put it the other way around, there must be a set of points on the task hypersurface (and it might even be the entire set) that are the common projections of more than one semantic element.
-That is to say, \( \exists \vec \alpha \in T, \exists \vec x_1, \vec x_2 ... \vec x_i \in R \) satisfying \( P (\vec x_i) = \vec \alpha \), and \( \| \{ \vec x_i \} \| > 1 \).
+That is to say, $\exists \vec \alpha \in T, \exists \vec x_1, \vec x_2 ... \vec x_i \in R$ satisfying $P (\vec x_i) = \vec \alpha$, and $\| \{ \vec x_i \} \| > 1$.

-Now let's consider the word relationship vectors, which are also mapped onto the task hypersurface: \( \vec V' + \vec \alpha = P(\vec V + \vec \alpha) \), meaning it can be seen as the joint operation of the original relationship vector and the projection operator \( \hat {\vec V'} = \hat P \circ \hat {\vec V} \) .
+Now let's consider the word relationship vectors, which are also mapped onto the task hypersurface: $\vec V' + \vec \alpha = P(\vec V + \vec \alpha)$, meaning it can be seen as the joint operation of the original relationship vector and the projection operator $\hat {\vec V'} = \hat P \circ \hat {\vec V}$ .

 At the same time, we know that the relationship vector is actually a vector field, defined in the projective space of a given point.
 Since after projection onto the hypersurface, a point on the hypersurface is actually the common projection of multiple points, then at this time the probability distribution of each relationship vector at this projection point is composed of the probability distributions of the same relationship vector from multiple points in the original space: